lijubjohn/cassandra_study/cassandra.md

 * It first initiates a validation compaction process which creates a Merkle tree for each table and exchanges the tree with the neighbouring nodes for comparion
 * Thw tree is kept only as long as it is needed to share the tree with the neighbouring trees in the ring
 * The advantage of Merkle tree is, it causes much less network traffic for transmission

+### Static column

+- In a table that uses clustering columns, non-clustering columns can be declared static in the table definition.
+- Static columns are only static within a given partition.
+- A table that does not define any clustering columns cannot have a static column.
+The table having no clustering columns has a one-row partition in which every column is inherently static
+- A table defined with the COMPACT STORAGE directive cannot have a static column.
+- A column designated to be the partition key cannot be static.
+- You can batch conditional updates to a static column.

 ## Developer Notes